Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 Dissidents are brought to the Spike for judgement in secret courts by the faceless Magisters - judges who operate using false names.
 Sentencing is harsh and quick, and is usually followed by a whipping, fines or transportation to the punishment factories for Remaking.

 **Parliament and Strack Island**: Parliament is a dark edifice, a set of smoky black walls that jut from Strack Island at the confluence of the Canker and the Tar.
-This building is not simply they house New Crobuzon's elected body and Mayor's office; it is a sprawling complex of governemnt offices, laboratories, holding cells for high-level political prisoners, and archives of all city records.
-The living quarters of the Lord Mayor and their ministers are also housed within the parliament complex for times of civic unrest.
+This building is not simply the home of New Crobuzon's elected body and Mayor's office; it is a sprawling complex of governemnt offices, laboratories, holding cells for high-level political prisoners, and archives of all city records.
+The living quarters of the Lord Mayor and their ministers are also housed within the parliament complex for times of civil unrest.

-The primary section of parliament is the legislative building itself, home to the constant deliberations, bribery, and brinksmanship that make up New Crobuzoner political life.
-Numbers vary from session to session as new rules of order are adopted by each parliament to govern the size of the succeeding one, but generally between three-hundred and five-hundred members of parliament work and live on Strack Island during the height of parliamentary sessions.
+The primary section of Parliament is the legislative building itself, home to the constant deliberations, bribery, and brinksmanship that make up New Crobuzoner political life.
+Numbers vary from session to session as new rules of order are adopted by each parliament to govern the size of the succeeding one, but generally between three-hundred and five-hundred members of Parliament work and live on Strack Island during the height of parliamentary sessions.

 The island is not open to the public.
 The submerged base of the building is patrolled by vodyanoi mitilia.
 The skies above are watched by aerostats.
 The grounds themselves don't appear heavily armed, but are protected by well-placed sniper towers and a series of underground tunnels where troops can move quickly around the island out of sight.